I know it’s called “liquid gold,” but did you know you could actually sell breast milk for cash?

 There will be some potential buyers who will suddenly cancel their orders after you’ve prepared everything for shipping.

-The American Academy of Pediatrics do not recommend sharing or selling of breast milk between two people due to the potential hazards of infection.
+While buying and selling breast milk is legal, The American Academy of Pediatrics does not recommend sharing or selling breast milk between two people, especially strangers, due to the potential risk of contamination.

-This isn’t common knowledge, but breast milk changes every day to meet the ever-changing needs of a baby.
+It isn’t common knowledge, but the chemical and biological makeup of breast milk changes every day to meet the ever-changing needs of a baby.

-This is also the reason why breast milk for 12-month-olds may look differently to the colostrum you saw at the start of your breastfeeding journey.
+This is the reason why breast milk for 12-month-olds looks different from the colostrum you saw at the start of your breastfeeding journey.

 The Bottom Line